Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Manchester Center can be more costly than other forms of senior living, it is essential to consider the unique and specialized care that is provided, which is not available in standard assisted or independent living arrangements.

-Located at 2 Blackberry Lane, Bennington, Vermont, 05201, Bennington Health & Rehab Ctr is able to provide assistance to any Bennington county Alzheimer’s or dementia sufferer with daily tasks and offers services such as individualized programs and care, promoted socialization and aid with dining and meal choices.
-Bennington Health & Rehab Ctr contains a total of 100 dementia and Alzheimer’s units.
+Located at 2 Blackberry Lane, Bennington, Vermont, 05201, Bennington Health & Rehab Ctr is able to provide assistance to any Bennington county older adult with daily tasks and includes amenities such as individualized programs and care, weight gain and loss management and color-coded rooms to assist with memory.
+Bennington Health & Rehab Ctr contains a total of 100 memory and dementia care units.
 Its license # is 475027.

 In Manchester Center, Vermont, Medicare generally does not cover the full costs of memory care, which can be a significant concern for families seeking care for loved ones with conditions like Alzheimer's disease or other forms of dementia.
 Memory care facilities offer specialized services to individuals with memory-related conditions, but the expenses can quickly add up, making it essential to explore available funding options.